opencog/atomspace/Design-Notes-C.md

 ### Typing Equivariance
 Historically, typing constraints were designed to be part of the vardecl, specified with `TypedVariableLink`.
 Why?
-Because that is how C++ and Java do it: these languages put thier type constraints in the function declaration.
+Because that is how C++ and Java do it: these languages put their type constraints in the function declaration.
 But here, in Atomese, we have more freedom, and can move the type constraints into the body, as
 predicates: e.g.